 Being a new student anywhere is tough, and college is no exception.
 While in college I wanted to meet people and find friends and enjoy my time in college.
-I wanted to learn how many other students got into college though a GED, as I earned mine via online lessons that I followed for my GED test.
+I wanted to learn how many other students got into college through a GED, as I earned mine via online lessons that I followed for my GED test.

 I don’t say online learning is bad for you, but it will not help you with your social life.
 If you have some solid friends right there by your side you have emotional and psychological support.
 Making those friends, though, can be the tough part.
-Some people are lucky and able to make friends easily, yet for others it takes a bit of work.
+Some people are lucky and able to make friends easily, yet for others, it takes a bit of work.

-Although you can make friends any time, it’s easiest in the first couple weeks of school, before many groups of friends become solid.
+Although you can make friends anytime, it’s easiest in the first couple weeks of school, before many groups of friends become solid.

 The key to making friends is to open up.
 College students are generally a lot more open to making new friends than high school students, and there’s no need to be afraid of everybody.
 All you need to do is put yourself out there.
 Here are a few ways to do just that: